Edwin3002/pruebaTecnica/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app, you have to write in console of the proyect **npm start**
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `about`